 Self care at work

-Self care is a movement.
+Self care at work is all about working smarter.
 It’s no longer seen as selfish to look after yourself but instead seen as selfish not to, as Nadia Narain, yoga teacher and co-author of Self Care in the Real World (along with her sister Katia) explains…

 “When you take care of yourself you have more energy and resources.
 When you eat well, for instance, you feel better for the rest of the day.
 If you don’t eat and miss lunch you just end up ‘hangry’ and that translates to you reacting rather than responding to people or situations.”